 If it is true that God is both omnipresent and omniscient, then he must also be omnitemporal.

 Omnipresence requires that each point in creation (or space, if you'd like) is accessible to God with equal facility.
 More to the point, everywhere is actually always before God, though God himself is not circumscribed by creation or in any way actually "in" it.
-God is transcendent and immutable, so for every point in creation God is what he at once without variation or locus.
+God is transcendent and immutable, so for every point in creation God is what he is at once without variation or locus.

-Everywhere in space is in a state of fluctuation down to the quantum level.
+Everywhere in space is in a state of fluctuation from the quantum level up.
 Nothing is static, everything is in motion and changing.
 To be omnipresent and unchanging, God has to be the same everywhere despite that constant fluctuation.
-Change, itself a time construct, is experienced with time relative to motion (which we know
+Change, itself a time construct, is experienced with time relative to motion (which we know thanks to Einstein).
+As a result, I am led to the conclusion that God must be omnitemporal if he is omnipresent.

 Omniscience requires that everything that can be known is known by God.
 If, in any instant, God is unaware, or ignorant of some knowable thing, he would cease to be omniscient.
 Omniscience, it would seem, precludes discovery.
 If that is so, it follows that God knows all that he has known or will ever know at once, or at least at once upon any decision to act.